rothos/protocol_1/index.md

 1. Churchland, Paul M. _Plato's camera: How the physical brain captures a landscape of abstract universals._ MIT press, 2012.
 1. Anderson, Michael L. _After phrenology: Neural reuse and the interactive brain._ MIT Press, 2014.
 1. Simon, Herbert A. "Bounded rationality."
 Utility and probability.
 Palgrave Macmillan, London, 1990.
 15-18.
+1. [maybe not best translation] Pettit, John W. Mipham's _beacon of certainty: illuminating the view of Dzogchen, the Great Perfection._ Vol. 2.
+Simon and Schuster, 1999.
+1. Kim, Hee-Jin. _Dogen on Meditation and Thinking: a Reflection on his View of Zen._ SUNY Press, 2007.

 <div style='margin-top: 10em'></div>